voceconnect/wp-cache-bucket/README.md

 ## Description
 Allows cache items to be tied to a single validation key so they can all be expired at once without having to stick all of them into a single cache key.

-Cache bucket uses the build-in WordPress wp_cache but contains methods to associate multiple items with a single cache group or 'bucket'.
+Cache bucket uses the built-in WordPress wp_cache but contains methods to associate multiple items with a single cache group or 'bucket'.
 This is helpful when you have multiple items that need to be updated when one item is modified.

 ## Installation